spandanb/learndb-py/docs/architecture.md

 of some statement, the state is held across memory and disk.
 Only when the system is closed, is the state of the database persisted to disk.

-This description highlights some of the core entities/components that constitute `LearnDB`
+This description highlights some core entities/components that constitute `LearnDB`

 At one level of abstractions, we can think of the high-level functional areas:
 - parsing user inputs